pedohorse/hip-meta-stripper/README.md

 * values of HIP and HIPNAME variables (since they are regenerated on startup anyway)
 * timestamps

+works only on commercial hip files as non-commercial files have a proprietary cpio block headers.

 ### Installation
 just copy the contents of `scripts` folder into your user houdini preferences folder
 * *(on windows)* `C:\Users\<username>\Documents\houdiniXX.Y\scripts`